trevorwitter/nyt-section-classification/README.md

 # nyt-section-classification

+- Collects headline, lead paragraph, section name, and publication date for all articles published by New York Times in 2019
-Classifies New York Times Headlines and lead paragraph text by section
+- Classifies article Headlines + lead paragraph text by section